 These options are for parameters in Ant Colony Optimizations.
-Most users may not have to change these parameters, because they have been almost optimized for locus ordering problems.
+Most users may not have to change these parameters, because they have been almost optimized for locus ordering problems (Iwata and Ninomiya, in prep).
 If you are interested in the effects of these parameters, please change them and perform locus ordering.
 You may be able to find out a better set of parameter values than the default setting.
 The parameter set adjusted by you can be saved to a file (click the "Save parameters" button) and loaded again (click the "Load parameters" button) in your subsequent analyses.